Opinion Manipulation on Farsi Twitter: Results

-To assess the role of inauthentic accounts in trending topics in the Farsi Twittersphere, we collected data in real time surrounding 11 trending topics---four apolitical discussions, four non-divisive political discussions, and three divisive political discussions between June 2019 and January 2020. { Developing a typology of Twitter users with respect to the level of automation and inauthenticity of the account, we examine the average relative prevalence of different types of accounts in each trending discussion.
+To assess the role of inauthentic accounts in trending topics in the Farsi Twittersphere, we collected data in real time surrounding 11 trending topics---four apolitical discussions, four non-divisive political discussions, and three divisive political discussions between June 2019 and January 2020.
+Developing a typology of Twitter users with respect to the level of automation and inauthenticity of the account, we examine the average relative prevalence of different types of accounts in each trending discussion.
 We use the CAP scores from Botometer as a relative measure of the level of inauthenticity of the accounts.
-The details of how CAP scores are utilized for this purpose are explained in section \ref{section_Methods_subsection_typology}. } As Fig. \ref{fig:fig_ADvsDPD_cap_dist} displays, we see that {most influential accounts---the top decile of most retweeted accounts---}in divisive political discussions, on average {tend to} have higher levels of inauthentic activity (higher CAP scores) than non divisive political discussions and apolitical discussions.
-Performing a two-sample Kolmogorov-Smirnov test on the average CAP scores for apolitical and divisive political discussions in Fig. \ref{fig:fig_ADvsDPD_cap_dist}, we see higher average CAP scores in divisive political discussions ($p < 10^{-7}$).
-This indicates that the participants in divisive political discussions come from a population that contains more inauthentic activity than participants in apolitical discussions.
+The details of how CAP scores are utilized for this purpose are explained in the \ztitleref{section_Methods_subsection_typology} subsection.
+As Fig. \ref{fig:fig_ADvsDPD_cap_dist} displays, we see that {most influential accounts---the top decile of most retweeted accounts---}in divisive political discussions, on average {tend to} have higher levels of inauthentic activity (higher CAP scores) than non divisive political discussions and apolitical discussions.
+Performing a two-sided two-sample Kolmogorov-Smirnov test \cite{hodges1958significance} on the average CAP scores for apolitical and divisive political discussions in Fig. \ref{fig:fig_ADvsDPD_cap_dist}, we see higher average CAP scores in divisive political discussions ($p < 0.001$).
+Comparisons using other measures of influence in the retweet network---retweet PageRank and retweet h-index--- yields a similar result.
+This is demonstrated by the violin plots in Fig. \ref{fig:fig_ADvsDPD_cap_dist}, which show the CAP distributions in divisive political and apolitical discussions for the top decile of users by each influence measure.
+Note that while the Kolmogorov-Smirnov test indicates difference in the distributions at the significance level $p < 0.001$ for retweet count and PageRank, this difference is not statistically significant for the retweet h-index.
+Nevertheless, this indicates that the participants in divisive political discussions come from a population that contains more inauthentic activity than participants in apolitical discussions, particularly among users that tend to be more influential in the retweet network with respect to PageRank centrality and retweet count.